 We decided to see if that actually holds true in the independent trade, where plenty of women entrepreneurs have made their mark.
 Two of the country’s most successful indies, Corks Out and Borough Wines, are female-led, and almost every issue of The Wine Merchant includes news of women setting up shop.

-It turns out that just 11% of specialist independent wine retailers are female, a figure that only rise to 15% when you include businesses that are run jointly by men and women.
+It turns out that just 11% of specialist independent wine retailers are female, a figure that only rises to 15% when you include businesses that are run jointly by men and women.
 That’s well below what’s reported for the retail sector as a whole.

 Does that mean women are at an inherent disadvantage in the wine trade, or are in some way discouraged?
 It’s hard to find evidence for any kind of discrimination or prejudice, though obviously child care commitments can make life pretty difficult for working mums in any field of business.